AppleisTasty/iOSDevelopment/Qow Review/Qow week5.md

 The MapReduce engine has a "master program".
 It divvies up tasks.
 Detects the value pair that causes a mapper to crash, so to skip that when re-executing.

-The mapper and reducer has re-execute mechanism if it failes at the first time.
+The mapper and reducer has re-execute mechanism if they failed at the first time.

 ### Optimization

 1. If a mapper is doing really slow, the "master" will replicate its job to several additional components, and keep the results from the fastest one, ignore the rest.

-2. The "combiner" is set on the same machine as the mapper (one machine may have more than one mapper), it can do a mini-reduce while waiting for other mappers to complete, so to save bandwith for the real reduce.
+2. The "combiner" is set on the same machine as the mapper (one machine may have more than one mapper), it can do a mini-reduce before sending it through the barrier, so to save bandwith for the real reduce.

 ![image-20220115225813699](https://cdn.jsdelivr.net/gh/AppleisTasty/PicGarage/tmp/202201152258858.png)